 The CTSAMM can initiate investigations based on its own findings.
 Allegations of violations can also be submitted to the CTSAMM by the two Parties, by members of the public and communities, or third parties such as non-governmental and multilateral organizations.

 Upon receipt of an allegation, the CTSAMM Chairperson initiates a preliminary investigation and may task an MVT field team to carry out further enquiries.
-This can include site visits, interviews with military forces, civil authorities, members of the public and humanitarian organizations.
+This can include site visits, interviews with military forces, civil authorities, members of the public and humanitarian organisations.
 The MVT is entitled to visit any location and speak to anyone without hindrance.
-The Party representatives on the team can be present during all investigations and the majority of the decision-making processes.